harryg00/Opticron/readme.txt

 - In the event the database does not get pulled from this repo (thus causing an error), download the two files from the zip folder (OpticronDB.zip) and place them in VertoTest/bin/Debug/net8.0
 See comments on individual files for more specific information relating to its need / function.

-The project can be opened in Visual Studio Community (and ran from in there) using VertoTest.sln
+The project can be opened in Visual Studio (and ran from in there) using VertoTest.sln